The Anatomy of the Perfect Recruiting Email

 - Content and published work (look out for any blogs or articles that a candidate has written)

-- School and university achievements (these are towards the bottom of the LinkedIn profile and usually ignored as a result)
+- School and university achievements (these are towards the bottom of the LinkedIn profile, and are usually ignored as a result)

 - Sporting affiliations (favorite teams or players)

-- Horoscopes, Spirit Animals (anything wacky that a candidate references on social media – if it’s important to them, it should be important to you)
+- Horoscopes, Spirit Animals (anything fun that a candidate references on social media – if it’s important to them, it’s often a great conversation starter).

 The reason for this is simple.
-The candidate may not have heard of you, but by mentioning a friend, colleague or acquaintance in the email subject line you’re providing an endorsement of trust and giving them a reason to speak to you.
+The candidate may not have heard of you or your company, but by mentioning one of their friends, colleagues or acquaintances in the email subject line, you’re providing an endorsement of sorts, and giving them a reason to speak to you.

-It can be tough to get top talent to open and engage with your messages, so there’s always a temptation to game the system and try to “trick” people.
+It can be tough to get top talent to open and engage with your messages, so there’s always a temptation to game the system and try to “trick” people into thinking they’ve spoken to you before.

 Subject line length: does it matter?

-We've always found that keeping subject lines short and sweet has the best results.
+We’ve always found that keeping subject lines short and sweet has the best results.
 Most people get a LOT of emails.
-They need to know whether your message is worth reading by glancing at it.
+They need to know whether your message is worth reading with just a quick glance.

-Bear in mind too that 51% of email is now opened on mobile too, so you need to make sure that your subject line is short enough for candidates to get the full picture on the smaller screen.
+Keep in mind too that 40% of people say that their mobile phone is the primary device they use to check their email.
+So you need to make sure that your subject line is short enough for candidates to get the full picture on the smaller screen.

 We’ve all become experts at ignoring messages that aren’t specifically for us.
-We rarely engage with marketing messages, filtering out anything the feels generic or automated.
-Mass recruiting emails have the same effect.
-If candidates see that the message wasn’t written specifically for them, they are quick to dismiss it.
+Most of us rarely engage with marketing messages, filtering out anything that feels generic or automated.
+Mass recruiting emails have the same effect on potential candidates.
+If a candidate sees that the message wasn’t written specifically for them, they are more likely to dismiss it quickly.

 3. CTA & Sign-Off